In light of the 2016 $1 million potato photo sale, I thought I would share the amazing story of potatoes.

 Commercial potato farming

 Growing potatoes is surprisingly easy and I urge you to give it a try.
-In his book, The Botany of Desire, Michael Pollan describes how many potato farmers will not feed what they’ve grown commercially to their families.
-This is because of all the fungicides, herbicides and pesticides that are applied to commercial crops.
-Mr. Pollan learned that they grow a separate crop for their family, using a significantly lower amount of chemicals.
-Huh.
+In his book, The Botany of Desire, Michael Pollan describes how one potato farmer would not feed what they had grown commercially to their family, due to all the fungicides, herbicides and pesticides that are applied to commercial crops.
+That was a little misleading, since those chemicals are heavily regulated and rarely last long enough to be found on the food we eat.
+The real reason behind growing an untreated patch of potatoes was so they could enjoy the potatoes whenever they wanted them, rather than having to wait for the chemicals to dissipate.
+Personally, I don't use chemicals.

 How to grow potatoes

 While potatoes can can certainly be grown from spuds bought at the grocery store, this is a bad idea.
 Foods bought in the store are safe for human consumption, but they are not guaranteed to be free from common garden pests and diseases.
-You don’t want to introduce Phyophthora infestans, the cause of potato blight, into the garden.
 You are far better off buying certified “seed potatoes”.

 The easiest way to grow potatoes is in a barrel, raised bed, or in a tower.
 If potatoes are planted in the ground, you will be finding rouge spuds for many years.
 Also, digging them up from the ground is, let’s face it, work.
 Growing potatoes in containers makes harvesting significantly easier and they make nice summer patio plants!

 Eventually, the lush above ground growth will start to die off.
 When it starts looking ragged, dump the contents of the container out on a tarp and remove the mature potatoes.
 Now comes the really cool part: mix the remaining soil with some aged compost and do it all again with the immature spuds!
-I have been growing potatoes from the same batch of seed potatoes for six years!
-And, honestly, homegrown potatoes taste far better than store bought spuds.
+I have been growing potatoes from the same batch of seed potatoes since 2011.
+To me, homegrown potatoes taste far better than store bought spuds.

 Pests and diseases of potato